mattmc3/zsh_unplugged/README.md

 A little while ago, the plugin manager I was using, [antibody], was deprecated.
 The author even [went so far as to say](https://github.com/getantibody/antibody/tree/2ca7616ae78754c0ab70790229f5d19be42206e9):

-> Most of the other plugin managers catch up on performance, thus keeping this does not make sense anymore.
+> Most of the other plugin managers catch up on performance, thus keeping this \[antibody] does not make sense anymore.

+Prior to that, I used [zgen], which also stopped being actively developed and the [developer](https://github.com/tarjoilija) seems to have disappeared.

 Even more recently, a relatively well known and popular Zsh plugin manager, zinit, was removed from GitHub entirely and without warning.
 In fact, the author